luismcl/cronoescalada-uploader/README.md

-# Cronoescalada.es Tracks Importer
+# Cronoescalada.com Tracks Importer
-Java application to upload gpx files to the incredible site Cronoescalada.es
+Java application to upload gpx files to the incredible site Cronoescalada.com

 Allow you to massive upload tour gpx files to the web, for example, you can request a zip with all you tracks from strava.com (using the Download your data button on the https://www.strava.com/settings/profile page), then unzip it and use this application